wacncontent/CustomizeTool/addCommentOutput/articles/partner-twilio-ruby-how-to-use-voice-sms.md

        </Response>"
     end

-After making the change, make sure to re-start your web app.
+After making the change, make sure to re-start your web site.
 Now, take out your phone and send an SMS to your Twilio number.
 You should promptly get an SMS response that says "Hey, thanks for the ping!
 Twilio and Azure rock!".

 ## <a id="additional_services"></a>How to: Use Additional Twilio Services
 In addition to the examples shown here, Twilio offers web-based APIs that you can use to leverage additional Twilio functionality from your Azure application.
 For full details, see the [Twilio API documentation] [twilio_api_documentation].